istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 $ istioctl manifest apply --set values.global.mtls.enabled=true
 {{< /text >}}

-Alternatively, the `IstioControlPlane` configuration can be specified in a YAML file and passed to `istioctl` using the `-f` option:
+Alternatively, the `IstioOperator` configuration can be specified in a YAML file and passed to `istioctl` using the `-f` option:

 {{< text bash >}}